-The Solich Academy has three chapters, all structured the same way with the same application requirements.
+The Solich Academy has four chapters, all structured the same way with the same application requirements.
 The kids in each chapter complete the same requirements in order to receive their monthly educational grant.

 - CommonGround chapter: the initial chapter of the Academy, founded in 2012.
 The chapter is based at CommonGround Golf Course in Aurora

 - Meridian chapter: in 2015, the Meridian Chapter was launched at Meridian Golf Course

 - Grand Junction chapter: in 2017, the Solich Caddie & Leadership Academy expanded to Grand Junction at Lincoln Park Golf Course and Tiara Rado Golf Course

 - Fort Collins chapter: NEW in 2022, this chapter will be based out of Fort Collins Country Club

 - Age – caddies are accepted into the Academy on completion of their 8th grade year in school (after two years in the Academy, caddies will be placed into another caddie program in the Denver Area)

 - Academic Excellence – caddies are required to hold a minimum GPA of a 3.0 (report cards will be requested when kids apply)

 - Financial Need – Family income should be $80,000 or less